boa-dev/boa/README.md

 https://jasonwilliams.github.io/boa/

-You can get more verbose errors when running from the commnand line
+You can get more verbose errors when running from the command line

 ### Contributing